Cal Raleigh Player Props: Mariners vs. Cubs

 Cal Raleigh At The Plate

-- Raleigh is batting .242 with three doubles, a home run and five walks.
+- Raleigh is hitting .229 with three doubles, a home run and five walks.

-- This season, Raleigh has totaled at least one hit in six of nine games (66.7%), and had multiple hits twice.
+- This year, Raleigh has totaled at least one hit in six of 10 games (60.0%), and had multiple hits twice.

-- He has gone deep in one of nine games, and in 2.7% of his plate appearances.

-- Raleigh has driven in a run in four games this year (44.4%), including three games with more than one RBI (33.3%).
+- Raleigh has driven home a run in four games this season (40.0%), including more than one RBI in 30.0% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.